danielnels/My-Awesome-Profile/README.md

 - **jQuery** was used to streamline the javascript.
 - **Font-Awesome** use for soical meadia icons.
 - **Google fonts** for font stypes.
-- **Formspree** used a a hosting services in order to make the feedback form fully fuctional.
+- **Formspree** used a a hosting services in order to make the feedback form fully functional.